Stopping bailiffs at your door

 You shouldn't let a bailiff into your home - it’s always best to try to sort out your debt by keeping them outside and speaking through the door or over the phone.

-Make sure your doors are locked and your windows are closed - bailiffs are allowed to come in through unlocked doors.
+Make sure your doors are locked - bailiffs are allowed to come in through unlocked doors.
 If you have a porch with a lockable door you should lock this too.

 Depending on the kind of debt you owe, the bailiff will sometimes have the right to force entry by asking a locksmith to open your door if you won’t let them in.
 It’s very unlikely they’ll do this - you should still have the chance to pay without them coming in.